fedejimenezb/GC9A01_unihiker/README.md

     * **Magenta Rectangle with Text:**
         * A similar process is followed for a semi-transparent magenta rectangle with opaque white text on it.
 It's drawn using `draw_image_rgba_composited` and correctly blends with the previously drawn elements.

+5.  **Drawing an Arc:**
+    * `display.arc(...)`: Demonstrates drawing an orange arc.
+This method internally creates an RGBA image of the arc and uses `draw_image_rgba_composited` to ensure smooth blending.

+6.  **Drawing an Oval:**
+    * `display.oval(...)`: Shows how to draw a filled and outlined oval.
+This uses the standard primitive drawing path, updating the software framebuffer.

-5.  **Drawing Text with an Opaque Background:**
+7.  **Drawing Text with an Opaque Background:**
     * `display.text(...)` is called with a `background_color_rgb888` specified.
-    * This draws yellow text on a gray background.
+    * This draws text on its own specified background.
 The `text` method handles drawing this opaque block onto the software framebuffer and then updating the hardware.

 This example showcases how to use both standard opaque drawing methods and the more advanced `draw_image_rgba_composited` for achieving transparency effects by leveraging the software framebuffer.

 ## Notes on Transparency and Performance

 * The GC9A01A display controller itself does not provide a hardware command to read from its Graphics RAM (GRAM).
-Therefore, true alpha blending by reading the physical screen's current state is not possible.
+Therefore, true alpha blending by reading the physical screen's current state is not possible with this controller.
 * This library overcomes this by maintaining a **software framebuffer**.
 The `draw_image_rgba_composited` method blends against this in-memory representation.
 * While the software framebuffer enables correct alpha blending and high-quality anti-aliased rendering for primitives, there is a performance consideration:
     * Opaque primitives update the software framebuffer (Pillow operation) and then the corresponding region on the hardware.
     * `draw_image_rgba_composited` involves cropping from the framebuffer, alpha compositing (Pillow operation), pasting back to the framebuffer, and then updating the hardware.
 * For very high-speed animations that do not require alpha blending, directly using `draw_image_rgb565` (if you manage the buffer yourself and don't need the software framebuffer's state) might be faster but bypasses the benefits of the software framebuffer.

-## How to Draw Transparent Primitives (e.g., Anti-aliased Line)
+## How to Draw Transparent Primitives (e.g., Anti-aliased Line or Arc)

-If you need a primitive like a line or circle to be drawn with smooth (anti-aliased) edges and blend correctly with a complex background (not just a solid color fill of the primitive itself):
+If you need a primitive like a line, arc, or an unfilled circle/oval outline to be drawn with smooth (anti-aliased) edges and blend correctly with a complex background:

 1.  **Create a small Pillow `Image` in "RGBA" mode.** Make its background fully transparent (e.g., `(0,0,0,0)`).
+The size of this image should be the bounding box of your primitive plus a small padding (e.g., 2 pixels) to capture anti-aliased edges.
-2.  **Draw your primitive** (line, circle outline, etc.) onto this RGBA image using `ImageDraw`.
+2.  **Draw your primitive** (line, arc, outline of a shape, etc.) onto this RGBA image using `ImageDraw`.
 Use the desired color and an alpha value of 255 (fully opaque for the primitive itself, but the anti-aliased edges will have varying alpha values against the transparent image background).
-3.  **Call `display.draw_image_rgba_composited(x, y, your_rgba_primitive_image)`**.
+3.  **Call `display.draw_image_rgba_composited(x_bbox, y_bbox, your_rgba_primitive_image)`**.
 This will correctly blend your anti-aliased primitive onto the current content of the software framebuffer.

-This technique is demonstrated in the `unihiker_cat_drawing_v2.py` script (not part of this library file, but a good usage example).
+The `x_bbox, y_bbox` are the top-left coordinates of where this temporary RGBA image should be placed on the screen.

+The library's built-in `arc()` method already uses this technique internally.
+For other primitives where this level of control is needed, you can follow this pattern in your own code.